-Attracting 820 foreign students yearly from more than 156 different nations, the Korean Government Scholarship Program (KGSP) for international students is the most ambitious and generous initiative taken by the Korean Government in their pursuit of spreading Korean education abroad.
+Attracting 820 foreign students yearly from more than 156 different nations, the Global Korea Scholarship (GKS) Program for international students is the most ambitious and generous initiative taken by the Korean Government in their pursuit of spreading Korean education abroad.

 This article will break down the official application guidelines provided online into more comprehensible parts, with a special focus on the graduate program.

 Global Korea Scholarship Program for international students coverage